Frequently Asked Questions

 Photo: S. Klenke

 • Knowledge of German is not a requirement for admission, but it can be helpful for managing daily life and studies in Germany.
-Therefore, we encourage international students to learn some German before starting the program and to make use of the many language learning opportunities offered by the Humboldt-Universität zu Berlin during their studies.
+Therefore, we encourage international students to learn some German before starting the programme and to make use of the many language learning opportunities offered by the Humboldt-Universität zu Berlin during their studies.

 • Yes, everyone living in Germany, even temporarily, must have valid health insurance.
 For students, the cost typically ranges from 30 € to 150 € per month, depending on factors like provider, age, and coverage.
 Standard coverage is required, but some packages may offer additional benefits, such as private hospital rooms.